infuman69/The-Mind-Buddy/README.md

 We, here at Mind Buddy, heard those cries of help and decided to come up with a friend, whom one can count on 24/7 for 365 days!

-MIND BUDDY [bot](https://t.me/TheMindBuddyBot) a personal chatbot made for telegram users around the world that would always be there to listen to you, even in your darkest hour!
+MIND BUDDY [bot](https://t.me/TheMindBuddyBot), a personal chatbot made for telegram users around the world, that is always be there to listen to you, even in your darkest hour !!

   ## Supported tests: